daleysoftware/strava-sight/README.md

 Install MySQL and run the following commands in the root console.

-    create database tristrava;
+    create database stravasight;
-    create user 'tristrava'@'%';
+    create user 'stravasight'@'%';
-    grant all privileges on tristrava.* to 'tristrava'@'%' with grant option;
+    grant all privileges on stravasight.* to 'stravasight'@'%' with grant option;

 ### Export Strava variables in your environment